Which Helps More, for Understanding the Meaning of Isaiah 40:22, ‘Consensus Astronomy’ or Biblical Hebrew?

 The argumentative question about dividing and separating (and, likewise, appeasing flat-earthers) are off-point, if your goal is to rightly divide the Word of truth (2nd Timothy 2:15, which is cited in Footnote #1).

 Lastly, you have bunglingly overstated yourself by suggesting that “other creationist/astronomers” have “refuted” Dr. Johnson’s analysis.
 In fact, we know of no one who has even published an analysis of the relevant Hebrew nouns and verbs (i.e., those listed on pages 401 & 405 of Wigram’s ENGLISHMAN’S HEBREW CONCORDANCE OF THE OLD TESTAMENT), so how can they have “refuted” what they have not even addressed?

 These very reasons support ICR’s selection of this apologetics article for printing, to promote “rightly dividing the Word of truth”, especially as it describes Gods’ physical creation.

 Please give this some thought, even it is a “disturbing” challenge to your preëxisting viewpoint regarding Isaiah 40:22 — and, moreso, please continue to care about ICR giving out God’s truth.

-The protestor has ignored the Berean (Acts 17:11) approach to understanding Scripture.
+No reply was received from the pseudonymous protester.
+The protestor has selectively ignored the Berean (Acts 17:11) approach to understanding Scripture.
 So, it is a good thing that he/she finds my Isaiah 40:22 analysis “disturbing”.